N0153128/TeleVoidBot/README.md

 # Void Bot

 ### What is Void Bot?
-Void Bot - is a general purpose Telegram Bot made to add more features to both group and personal chats.
+Void Bot - is a general purpose Telegram Bot made to streamline bot creation process.
+This bot can also add more features to both group and personal chats out of the box, as part of its Example modules.
-Currently implemented feature:
+Currently implemented features:
 scenarios/motd - Work in progress
 scenarios/political party - allows group chat members to separate into various parties and earn in-chat currency to redeem special actions. scenarios/roleplay - allows group chat members to express their actions within a group chat using commands.